OpenNebula/addon-image-backup/README.md

     -V, --version          output the version number
-    -i --image <image_id>  image id if you need backup concrete image -k --insecure          use the weakest but fastest SSH encryption -D --deployments       backup also deployments files from system datastores -d --dry-run           dry run - not execute any commands, instead will be printed out -s --skip-question     skip question about executiong backup
+    -i --image <image_id>  image id if you need backup concrete image -k --insecure          use the weakest but fastest SSH encryption -n --netcat            use the netcat instead of rsync (just for main image files, *.snap dir still use rsync) -c --check             check img using qemu-img check cmd after transfer -D --deployments       backup also deployments files from system datastores -d --dry-run           dry run - not execute any commands, instead will be printed out -s --skip-question     skip question about executiong backup